troe27/UU-NGS02/docs/index.md

       <p>
         dirty (and fast to write, does not need any tool installed): grep the header-line containing the sample-names, count them.  <br>
-        clean: there's a BCFtools functionality that outputs a list of sample-names. e.g. bcftools query -l file.bcf | wc -l (What is grep doing that make it a really bad idea to use on real data?)
+        clean: there's a BCFtools functionality that outputs a list of sample-names. e.g. bcftools query -l file.bcf | wc -l <br>
+		(What is grep doing that make it a really bad idea to use on real data?)
       </p>

    </details>